Life as Sport

 “A how-to manual for not only improving your performance in any endeavor, but more importantly, achieving your potential in life.”— Mike Richter, NHL All-Star Goaltender

-It’s no easy feat to help high performers reach even greater goals, but that’s exactly what Dr. Jonathan Fader does—training professional athletes, first responders, and elite business leaders to achieve focus and stay motivated using proven sport and performance psychology techniques.
-So much of it comes down to conscious, repetitive practice, says Fader.
-“The most successful people create a masterpiece of routine in their lives: a series of small but meaningful activities and habits that lead to massive gains over time.”
-His vibrant, actionable talks will show you how to do just that.
+It’s no easy feat to help high performers reach even greater goals, but that’s exactly what Dr. Jonathan Fader does: training hedge fund executives, professional football players, firefighters, and more to perform better under pressure.
+Fader uses proven performance psychology techniques and a unique, client-centered approach to enhance others’ motivation from within.
+From there, he discusses the benefits of conscious, repetitive practice: “The most successful people create a masterpiece of a routine in their lives,” he tells audiences.
+“A series of small but meaningful activities and habits lead to massive gains over time.”
+These gains can be as varied as mastering effective short-term project goals, developing stronger focus at work, confidence in your leadership and communication abilities, or making clearer decisions in stressful daily circumstances.
+His vibrant, actionable talks will show you how to refine your potential.

 We live in an outcome-based world.
 We fixate on profits and losses on the playing fields of our offices and bedrooms, and fret about winning the big game and meeting the bottom line.
 But for many of us, being preoccupied with results—with all its attendant stress and anxiety—prevents us from performing as our best selves.